hacKlaw28/ICT171-Cloud-Portfolio/README.md

 * GitHub
 * Python

-# Project Status -
+## Project Components

-Component 1 – Portfolio Website ✅
+### Component 1 – Portfolio Website

+A personal portfolio website hosted on AWS EC2 showcasing technical skills, cloud computing knowledge and completed projects.

-Component 2 – HTTPS ✅
+### Component 2 – HTTPS

+SSL/TLS encryption implemented using Let's Encrypt certificates to secure communications between the client and server.

-Component 3 – DNS ✅
+### Component 3 – DNS

+DuckDNS was configured to provide a custom domain name that points to the AWS EC2 instance.

-Component 4 – Python Monitoring Script 🔄
+### Component 4 – Python Monitoring Script

+A Python script will be used to monitor server resources including CPU, memory and disk utilisation.

-Component 5 – GitHub Documentation 🔄
+### Component 5 – GitHub Documentation

+GitHub is used for project documentation, version control and evidence collection throughout the project lifecycle.

-Component 6 – Video Explainer 🔄
+### Component 6 – Video Explainer

+A video demonstration explaining the implementation, configuration and functionality of the cloud server project.